syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ## Area chart

 To render an area chart, create an instance of [`AreaSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/AreaSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
 The area chart shows the filled area to represent the data, but when there are more than a series, this may hide the other series.
-To get rid of this, increase or decrease the transparency of the chart series.
+To get rid of this, increase or decrease the transparency of the series.

 The following properties are used to customize the appearance:

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the chart series.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the series.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - changes the stroke width of the chart series.
+* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - Changes the stroke width of the series.
-* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - changes the stroke color of the chart series.
+* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - Changes the stroke color of the series.

 {% highlight dart %}